rbalazs/landed/README.md

-# Landed
+# Goal
-Get the statistics of multiple git projects, displayed on embeddable charts and diagrams.
+Lets see the statistics of multiple git repositories on embeddable charts and diagrams.

 ![Preview](cmt_per_day_project.png)